 PLUS you’ll get a $10 discount code for The Blogger’s Guide to Effective Writing

-I’ve included a special coupon, on page seven of the ebook (just after the table of contents) so that you can get The Blogger’s Guide to Effective Writing for just $19 instead of the usual $29.
+I’ve included a special coupon (just after the table of contents) so that you can get The Blogger’s Guide to Effective Writing for just $19 instead of the usual $29.
 It makes a great companion to the Freelancing ebook, especially if you’re not 100% confident about your writing skills.

 Sid Savara says…

 Ali breaks down step by step what makes for great online writing, explains exactly where and how to get great images for posts, and provides handy templates for posts – so that you can write using your words, but have a loose structure that Ali has tested and knows works.